codemagic-ci-cd/codemagic-docs/content/building/machine-type.md

 {{<notebox>}}
 Mac Pro machines are available for teams and users that have enabled billing in team or user settings respectively.
 {{</notebox>}}

+This setup is workflow-based and thus it will be used by default for all builds of this workflow, both the manually started ones and the ones that are triggered automatically.